zar3bski/domovoy/README.md

 ...
 ```

 This playbook handles knocking using `roles/common/knocking.yml`.
-This involves to had it as **pre_tasks** and to disable `gather_facts`, for it is performed at module initialization
+This involves to add it as **pre_tasks** and to disable `gather_facts`, for it is performed at module initialization

 ```yaml
   gather_facts: false